lootie/KernelMatrices.jl/README.md

 # subtype of AbstractVector.
 I just use StaticArrays for a little performance boost.
 locs = map(x->SVector{2, Float64}(randn(2)), 1:n)

-# Declare a kernel function with this specific signature to enforce type stability.
-If you want to
+# Declare a kernel function with this specific signature.
+If you want to use the HODLR matrix
-# use the HODLR matrix format, this function needs to be positive definite.
-It absolutely does NOT
+# format, this function needs to be positive definite.
+It absolutely does NOT need a nugget-like
-# need a nugget-like term on the diagonal to achieve this, but if the positive definite
+# term on the diagonal to achieve this, but if the positive definite kernelfunction is analytic
-# kernelfunction is analytic everywhere, including at the origin, you may encounter some numerical
+# everywhere, including at the origin, you may encounter some numerical problems.
+To avoid writing
-# problems.
-To avoid writing something like the Matern covariance function here, I pick a simpler
+# something like the Matern covariance function here, I pick a simpler positive definite function
-# positive definite function and simply add a nugget to be safe.
+# and simply add a nugget to be safe.
 function kernelfunction{T<:Number}(x::Abstractvector, y::AbstractVector, p::AbstractVector{T})::T
   out = abs2(p[1])/abs2(1.0 + abs2(norm(x-y)/p[2]))
   if x == y